jadenseangmany/cse-15l-lab-reports/lablog3.md

     assertArrayEquals(new int[]{3,2,1}, ArrayExamples.reversed(input1));
   }
 ```
-Here, the failure inducing input is really any value other than an input array of all zeroes, but I chose {1,2,3} as my failure inducing input.
+Here, the failure inducing input is really any value other than an input array of all zeroes or any array length that is not size 1, but I chose {1,2,3} as my failure inducing input.
 ### Input that does not induce a failure:
 ```
 @Test